tbuchannan/keepScrolling/docs/README.md

 #### Likes (1 day)
   - Be able to like posts, which are then stored in a 'likes' dashboard.

+#### Blogs (2 days)
+  - Posts belong to Blogs that can be created, read, edited and destroyed through the API.

 ---

 ### Bonus Features (TBD)